CCSO rescues child from drug trafficking residence - Claiborne Progress

 Those arrested in Friday’s sting operation include Mark A. Henseler, 44, of New Tazewell.
 Henseler was charged with the violation of the Sex Offender Registry.

-Also arrested and charged was Michael Anthony Martinez, 35, of New Tazewell for aggravated child endangerment, the maintaining of a dwelling where drugs are kept or sold and the possession of a schedule I, a schedule II, a schedule III, a schedule V and a schedule VI controlled substances for sale and delivery.
+Also arrested and charged was Michael Anthony Martinez, 35, of New Tazewell for alleged aggravated child endangerment, the maintaining of a dwelling where drugs are kept or sold and the possession of schedule I, II, III, V and VI controlled substances for sale and delivery.

 Asia LeShae Damron, 27, of New Tazewell was also arrested and charged with aggravated child endangerment, maintaining a dwelling where drugs are kept or sold and the possession of a schedule I, a schedule II, a schedule III, a schedule V and a schedule VI controlled substances for sale and delivery.